bimobject/docs/docs/minidocs/products/product.md

 ## This is a product entity

 In Eando X, everything centers on your products.
-All other entities (materials, packaging, factories, etc.) connect to products.
+All other entities (components, materials, packaging, factories) are linked to products.

 Each product represents a single SKU, and its data is used to generate LCAs, EPDs, and other reports.